 My friend and boxing muse, @ticktackt23, was one of several people who helped prepare me for the highs and lows surrounding fight night.
 She forecasted I’d remember little of the three rounds at all.
-And, what do you know!
-She was correct.
+And, what do you know?
+She was correct!
 Trying to recall anything at the point of (anti) climax is like reaching for the true nature of reality or something only the body remembers.
 What came before and after is clear as glass.
 The stuff in the middle is complex and abstract.

-Other days the recollections centre on amusing anecdotes with gym-mates, or the surprise training session alongside the women’s reigning world champ in the lightweight division, or the raucous occurrences that have nothing to do boxing or sports.
+Other days, the recollections centre on amusing anecdotes with gym-mates or the surprise training session alongside the reigning women’s world champ in the lightweight division, or the raucous occurrences that have nothing to do boxing or sports.
 There’s also the slew of intensely intimate and priceless moments involving my coach-turned-friend.
-All are unexpected, ordinary and mundane happenings that allowed me to hit new levels in various relationships—the most important one being with myself.
+All were unexpected, ordinary and mundane happenings that allowed me to hit new levels in various relationships—the most important one being with myself.

 It’s healthy to drop expectations.
 Forget the fanfare.
 The most profound transformations are housed in silence and spurred by grace.
-I am okay with being thrilled by the small victories.
-Unadvertised wins that have nothing to do with an external opponent, referee, or judge.
-Every time I step through the ropes it’s a goddamned achievement.
+I am okay with small victories.
+Those unadvertised wins that have nothing to do with an external opponent, referee, or judge.
+You see, every time I step through the ropes it’s a goddamned achievement.

 Because I enter the ring as one person and come out as somebody else.